-- Unfold the first banker’s box from the bundle and write the year, like 2019, in with a big, bold black marker.
+- Unfold the first banker’s box from the bundle and write the year on the side with a bold black marker.

-- Place two manila envelopes in the banker’s box labeled “Taxes” and “Important.”
+- Place two manila folders in the banker’s box labeled “Taxes” and “Important.”

-- Every time a new piece of paper comes into your life that you can’t immediately deal with and discard, either put it in the tax folder for tax season, the Important folder if it’s something you sincerely anticipate needing this year—like this year’s auto registration and proof of insurance—or otherwise just throw it in the box.
+- Every time a new piece of paper comes into your life that you can’t immediately deal with and discard put it in the box.
+Tax documents go in the “Taxes” folder.
+If you anticipate you might need it handy (such as this year’s auto registration or proof of insurance) put it in the “Important” folder so it’s readily accessible.
+Otherwise, just throw it in the box.
 That’s right, just toss it in there.